romainlafarguette/gar-lecture/README.md

 Lectures on Growth at Risk
 ================================

-The Github repo contains the two set of slides I use for teaching density forecasting and Growth-at-Risk at the IMF ("ICD Clinic on Growth at Risk").
+The Github repo contains the two sets of slides I use for teaching density forecasting and Growth-at-Risk at the IMF ("ICD Clinic on Growth at Risk").

-Please *cite* me if you are using the slides.
+Please **cite** me if you are using the slides.

 Author: Romain Lafarguette, September 2021